chieping/togglmine/README.md

 This simple tool helps your daily inputs from [Toggl](https://toggl.com) to Redmine time\_entry, searching for your working data stored in Toggl and printing _curl_ commands in order to store the data on Redmine.
-You should review printed commands and run it.
+You should review printed commands and then run it.
 You no longer have to input manually by Web browser.

 ## Installation

 ```
-gem install togglmine
+$ gem install togglmine
 ```

 ## Configuration